CWKSC/simple_blog/post/2023-01-21-Example-of-LLVMSharp15-HelloWorld.md

-# Introduction to LLVMSharp15 - HelloWorld
+# Example of LLVMSharp15 - HelloWorld

 Create a new C# console project, and install libLLVM and LLVMSharp by NuGet (remember to check the pre-release checkbox)